hwetsman/VSAP/README.md

 poorly matched with client goals, retention will be lowered.
 Likewise, if treatment fails to meet the patient's needs, retention will be lowered.

+Assuming that the treatment offered is accurate based on the aforementioned factors, we now turn our focus to adherence.
+Clients will not adhere to treatment